-Earned Credit - High school credit is earned on a semester basis.
-Students earn 0.5 credits for each semester course that they complete with a passing grade.
-Students must earn 1.0 credit in the core subject areas of English, Mathematics, Science and Social Studies to move to the next course level.
+Earned Credit- High school credit is earned on a semester basis.
+Students earn .5 credits for each semester course that they complete with a passing grade.

 Successful Completion - For courses to be successfully completed, students must have earned a passing grade of D- (60%) or higher.
 In addition, student placement in AP and elective courses will be determined on a case-by-case basis and will be guided by input and/or approval from school staff.